Skip to main content

 • Tongue weight: 200 lbs (91 kg)

-• Not all Model S variants are tow-rated — check your specific configuration
+• Not all Model S variants are tow-rated — confirm with your VIN before installing a hitch

 Important: These numbers are maximums.
 The combined weight of your car, passengers, cargo, AND tongue weight cannot exceed the Gross Vehicle Weight Rating (GVWR) on your door jamb sticker.
 Overloading is the most common towing mistake.